giantswarm/docs/src/content/general/architecture/capi/index.md

 ### Components

-There are two type of components: generics and self-developed.
+There are two types of components: generic and self-developed.

 #### Generic Components

-The generic components run in all of our clusters does not matter if it is a management cluster or a workload cluster.
+The generic components run in all of our regardless of whether it is a management cluster or a workload cluster.

 ##### Container Network Interface (CNI)

 The Container Network Interface is the standard for writing plugins to configure network interfaces in Linux containers, and hence Kubernetes.

-We have chosen Cilium as CNI implementation for several reasons.
-It is open source solution that provides connectivity between containers in reliable and secure way.
+We have chosen Cilium as the CNI implementation for several reasons.
+It is an open source solution that provides connectivity between containers in reliable and secure way.
 Cilium operates at Layer 3/4 providing traditional networking and security services.
-Additionally it protects and secure applications offering different enhanced features on top.
-In the workload cluster is used as container network only by now.
+Additionally it protects and secures applications offering different enhanced features on top.
+For now, it is used only as container network in workload clusters.

 ##### Kube State Metrics

-Kube State Metrics (KSM) is a upstream project that watches to the Kubernetes API and provide metrics about the state of the built-in resources.
-It is used by our monitoring service to scrape the metrics of the core components so we can be paged when something is not working on the cluster.
-At the same time the customer can scrape that metrics to create their own dashboards and alerts.
+Kube State Metrics (KSM) is a an upstream project that watches to the Kubernetes API and provide metrics about the state of the built-in resources.
+It is used by our monitoring service to scrape the metrics of the core components so we can be paged when something is wrong with the cluster.
+At the same time customers can scrape that metrics to create their own dashboards and alerts.

 ##### Cert exporter